uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/create-a-new-project.md

 Entering your publication and grant information is not required to get started, but this information will be required to be updated on your [project renewal date each year](yearly-project-renewal).

-**To get started, you will need to request an allocation to a resource**.
+**Your next step is to request an allocation to a resource**.
 If you have other researchers working on your project, you can add users to your project.
 Please see the links below for instructions:

 [Request New Allocation](request-new-allocation)
 [Adding Users](adding-users-to-project-or-allocation)